Feature: #109163 - Implement public system resources publishing

 \TYPO3\

-This will then work in TYPO3 classic mode as well, because publishing is now part of extension activation.
+This also works in TYPO3 classic mode, because publishing is now part of extension activation.

 <?php